abemscac/pies-doc/docs/react/use-ref.md

 }
 ```

 By putting a `MutableRefObject<T>` in the `ref` attribute of a DOM element, you'll be able to manipulate element object in a vanilla JavaScript way.
+Notice that we must use `null` as the initial value of reference if the target is a DOM element.

 <Video src="/video/react/use-ref_html-element.mov" />